Making Homes Safer and More Affordable

-Older people are less likely to move than other age groups and are more likely to own their homes rather than rent.
-Of the 23.1 million households headed by older persons in 2009, 80 percent were owners and 20 percent were renters.
+Older people are less likely to move than other age groups and are more likely to own their homes than rent.
+Of all the households headed by older persons in 2009, 80 percent were owners and 20 percent were renters.

 As people age, their incomes tend to get smaller and their physical needs to increase.
 Although the majority of older people have expressed a desire to "age in place" at home, disabilities and the costs involved in modifying homes for full accessibility make it harder for struggling seniors to continue living at home.
 For example, a 2005 survey found that almost 37 percent of older persons reported a severe disability; 16 percent reported they needed some type of assistance as a result.
 As one might expect, disability increases with age: 56 percent of seniors age 80 and above reported a severe disability and 29 percent of them said they needed assistance as a result.